Sequential parametrized topological complexity and related invariants: Calculus of sectional categories

 The fibre $F_1$ of $p: E\to B$ is $(k-1)$-connected, and thus we may apply the well-known result of the obstruction theory stating that the fibration $p:E\to B$ admits a continuous section over each open set $V_i$, where $i=0, 1, \dots, c$.
 Since $B=V_0\cup V_1\cup \dots \cup V_c$, it shows that $\secat_{f}[p:E\to B]\le c$.
 This completes the proof in the case when $C$ is a simplicial complex.

 Consider now the general case, i.e. we shall only assume that $C$ has the homotopy type of a CW-complex.
 We can find a simplicial complex $C'$ and a homotopy equivalence $\hat\alpha: C'\to C$ (see \cite{FPbook}, Theorem 5.2.1).
 Consider the fibration $f' : B'\to C'$ induced by $\hat \alpha$ from $f: B\to C$.
+The map $\alpha$ shown on the diagram below is a homotopy equivalence.